 Conducting clinical trials is a lengthy, time-consuming and expensive process.
-For example, we have incurred significant expenses in developing SUSTOL and, even if approved, it may not result in a commercially viable product.
+For example, we have incurred significant expenses in developing SUSTOL and, even if approved and depending on the scope of the approved product label, it may not result in a commercially viable product.
 Before obtaining regulatory approvals for the commercial sale of any products, we, or our potential partners, must demonstrate through preclinical testing and clinical trials that our product candidates are safe and effective for their intended uses in humans.
 We have incurred and will continue to incur substantial expense and devote a significant amount of time to preclinical testing and clinical trials.

 The outcome of clinical testing is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies and early clinical trials of product candidates may not be predictive of the results of later stage clinical trials.
+In addition, regulations are not static, and regulatory agencies, including the FDA, alter their staff, interpretations and practices and may impose more stringent requirements than currently in effect, which may adversely affect our planned drug development and/or our commercialization efforts.
+Satisfying FDA, and other regulatory agencies', requirements typically takes a significant number of years and can vary substantially based upon the type, complexity and novelty of the product candidate.
 Our business, results of operations and financial condition may be materially adversely affected by any delays in, or termination of, our clinical trials.
-Factors impacting our ability to generate commercially viable products through the conduct of clinical trials include:
+Factors that could impede our ability to generate commercially viable products through the conduct of clinical trials include:

-- insufficient funds to conduct clinical trials; - the inability to find partners if necessary, for support including research, development, manufacturing or clinical needs; - the failure of tests or studies necessary in order to submit an NDA, such as bioequivalence studies in support of a 505(b)(2) regulatory filing, or stability studies, to meet the required standards; - the failure of clinical trials to demonstrate the safety and efficacy of our product candidates to the extent necessary to obtain regulatory approvals; - the failure by us or third-party investigators, CROs, or other third parties involved in the research to adhere to regulatory requirements applicable to the conduct of clinical trials; - the failure of preclinical testing and early clinical trials to predict results of later clinical trials; - any delay in completion of clinical trials, resulting in increased costs; and - the inability to obtain regulatory approval of our product candidates following completion of clinical trials, or delays in obtaining such approvals.
+- insufficient funds to conduct clinical trials; - · the inability to find partners, if necessary, for support including research, development, manufacturing or clinical needs; - the failure of tests or studies necessary to submit an NDA, such as clinical studies, bioequivalence studies in support of a 505(b)(2) regulatory filing, or stability studies, to meet the required standards; - the failure of clinical trials to demonstrate the safety and efficacy of our product candidates to the extent necessary to obtain regulatory approvals; - the failure by us or third-party investigators, CROs, or other third parties involved in the research to adhere to regulatory requirements applicable to the conduct of clinical trials; - the failure of preclinical testing and early clinical trials to predict results of later clinical trials;

+- any delay in completion of clinical trials, resulting in increased costs; and - · the inability to obtain regulatory approval of our product candidates following completion of clinical trials, or delays in obtaining such approvals.

 There can be no assurance that if our clinical trials are successfully initiated and completed we will be able to obtain approval by the FDA in the U.S. or similar regulatory authorities elsewhere in the world in a timely manner, if at all.
-If we fail to successfully develop and commercialize one or more of our product candidates, we may be unable to generate sufficient revenues to attain profitability and our reputation in the industry and in the investment community would likely be damaged, each of which would cause our stock price to decrease.
+If we fail to successfully develop and commercialize one or more of our product candidates, we may be unable to generate sufficient revenues to attain profitability, and our reputation in the industry and in the investment community would likely be damaged, each of which would cause our stock price to decrease.